fuzzylabs/chess-agent/README.md

 1. Ask agent to login and create a game against a user:

-> Can you please log into the Chess API and then create a game against the user samgwd.
+> Can you please log into the Chess API and then create a game against the user <insert user>.

 2. Once the game has been created and the opponent has connected and made their first move, the agent will make their move.